MatTerra/Assembler/README.md

 ![instructions](rsc/instructions.png)

-The language also supports the `PUBLIC` and `EXTERN` directives in the `TEXT` section.
+The language also supports the `PUBLIC` and `EXTERN` directives.
 These may be used to modularize code.
-It is necessary to add a `BEGIN` before any section and an `END` after all sections if the code is written in modules.
+It is necessary to add a `BEGIN` before any section, followed by all public and extern definitions, and an `END` after all sections if the code is written in modules.

-If your program is a single file it must not include `BEGIN...END`.
+If your program is a single file it must not include `BEGIN...END`, `PUBLIC` or `EXTERN`.

 ## First Steps